Enjoying a Campfire

 You can bring seasoned wood from home, but make a point to properly store it in a dry place before heading out on your camping trip.
 And, just as a precaution, make sure you check the jurisdiction’s regulations, as there may be some rules on transporting wood from home.

 If you are not hauling your own wood or find yourself in a survival situation, look for fallen branches or broken-up logs lying on the ground.
 These will be easier to get your fire going as they are already dry.
-Standing trees are often still alive and should be left alone.
+Dead-standing trees are often still alive and should be left alone.

 Remember